 She finished a bowl, and Doña Luz refilled it without asking.
 Esperanza consumed the second as eagerly as she did the first, alternating spoonfuls of soup with bites of rolled tortilla wrapped around salted pieces of avocado.

 While still working on her first bowl, Doña Luz started to discuss the terms of their arrangement.
-“Lupita said it will take you a while to come up with the money, so I will accept installments until you do.”
+“Lupita said it will take you a while to come up with the money, so I’ll accept installments until you do.”

 “I’m sorry?”
 Esperanza said.
 “The money for what?”